Mikubill/sd-webui-controlnet/README.md

 ### Perfect Support for All ControlNet 1.0/1.1 and T2I Adapter Models.

-Now we have perfect support all available models and preprocessors, including perfect support for T2I style adapter and ControlNet 1.1 Shuffle.
-(Make sure that your YAML file names and model file names are same, see also YAML files in "stable-diffusion-webui\extensions\sd-webui-controlnet\models".)
+Now we have perfect support for all available models and preprocessors, including perfect support for T2I style adapter and ControlNet 1.1 Shuffle.
+(Make sure that your YAML file names and model file names are the same, see also YAML files in "stable-diffusion-webui\extensions\sd-webui-controlnet\models".)

 ### Perfect Support for A1111 High-Res.
 Fix

-Now if you turn on High-Res Fix in A1111, each controlnet will output two different control images: a small one and a large one.
-The small one is for your basic generating, and the big one is for your High-Res Fix generating.
+Now if you turn on High-Res Fix in A1111, each ControlNet will output two different control images: a small one and a large one.
+The small one is for your basic generation, and the big one is for your High-Res Fix generation.
 The two control images are computed by a smart algorithm called "super high-quality control image resampling".
 This is turned on by default, and you do not need to change any setting.

 ### Perfect Support for All A1111 Img2Img or Inpaint Settings and All Mask Types

 Now ControlNet is extensively tested with A1111's different types of masks, including "Inpaint masked"/"Inpaint not masked", and "Whole picture"/"Only masked", and "Only masked padding"&"Mask blur".
 The resizing perfectly matches A1111's "Just resize"/"Crop and resize"/"Resize and fill".
-This means you can use ControlNet in nearly everywhere in your A1111 UI without difficulty!
+This means you can use ControlNet nearly everywhere in your A1111 UI without difficulty!

 ### The New "Pixel-Perfect" Mode